jester69m/parser-on-rust/README.md

 - **Error Handling:** Proper error handling is implemented using the `Result` type, ensuring graceful handling of parsing errors.

-- **Command-Line Interface (CLI):** The project includes a simple command-line interface allowing users to input URLs for parsing.

 ## Project Structure

 The project is structured as follows: